 Blockchain Advisor and Entrepreneur, Brian Schuster

-Mr. Schuster seems very confident about Ethereum and cryptocurrency in general.
-His Ethereum price prediction is that the price of Ether could be $100,000 by the end of 2022!
+Mr. Schuster seems very confident about Ethereum and cryptocurrency, in general.
+His Ethereum price prediction is that the price of Ether could one day reach $100,000!
 That’s huge!

-He says that the total cryptocurrency market cap could get to $10 trillion at the end of the year, and that is why he thinks the Ether price could be more than $100,000.
+He says that the total cryptocurrency market cap could get to $10 trillion at some point, and that is why he thinks the Ether price could be more than $100,000.

 Note: Ethereum’s ‘market cap’ is the total value of all Ether together.
 So, the ‘total cryptocurrency market cap’ is the total value of all cryptocurrency coins together.
 That means Bitcoin, Ethereum, Litecoin, Ripple, and all other cryptos together.

 An Ethereum forecast from one of the founders of Ethereum.
 Interesting!

 Just like Mr. Schuster, Steven is confident about Ethereum.
 His Ethereum forecast isn’t as huge as Mr. Schuster’s, but it is still very positive — Steven has predicted that the price of Ether could have tripled in 2018.
 Well, as we can see now, that didn't happen.

 - Can be managed from mobile device